<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Your win rate is one way to measure your overall effectiveness in sales.
 However, it isn't a great metric when it comes to your sales productivity.
 A salesperson who wins a single client may have a 100% win rate because that was the only deal they pursued and won.
 Furthermore, this salesperson might have won the deal because his uncle owns the client company.
 You should, however, look at your win rate and work to improve your effectiveness.

-Because your effort and activity are supposed to help you attain or beat your target, quota attainment is a better measure of your or your team's sales productivity.
+Because your effort and activity are supposed to help you attain or beat your target, quota attainment is a better measure of your or your team's sales productivity metrics.
 The average person works around 2,000 hours each year.
 That is the time you have to create and win the new opportunities you need to reach your target.
 The hours wasted make it more difficult to reach your goal.

 The salesperson with a quota of $1,000,000 has 2,000 working hours to produce that result.
 The salesperson that produces $500,000 has a lower productivity score than the salesperson who reached the million-dollar goal.
 It is possible the salesperson who failed to reach their goal worked every one of their 2,000 hours, only to come up short.
 Meanwhile, the salesperson that reached their goal spent half their time browsing the internet and still hit their target.
 This highlights why the number of hours a person works doesn’t matter as much as how effective they are.
 It is the salesperson's effectiveness that produces differences in sales productivity, and using a salesperson’s win rate is the best way to gauge this.